butterfly-ops/docs/generators.md

-# Migrations
+# Generators

-Migrations make it easy to create new files like Controller, Model, Widget, Hook etc. You can use migrations by various make commands.
+Generators make it easy to create new files like Controller, Model, Widget, Hook etc. You can use generators by various make commands.

 > [!TIP]
-> You can reach list of migrations by running `bin/butterfly list make` command.
+> You can reach list of generators by running `bin/butterfly list make` command.

 ## Commands